POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

     ====  ============================  ===========
        1  STOP_BEFORE_CARBON_DEPLETION  indicating, whether high mass HMS stars should get their history croped short before carbon depletion (1) or not (0)
        2  GRID_SLICES                   for this step, we have 3 layers of lists: the outermost is still the grid type, the inner most is still the grid slice, the middle layer is the combined grid
-       2  GRIDS_COMBINED                a list of lists of combined grids; the outermost list is again refering to grid type; this is used as name for the new combined grid instead of `GRID_SLICE`
+       2  GRIDS_COMBINED                a list of lists of combined grids; the outermost list is again referring to grid type; this is used as name for the new combined grid instead of `GRID_SLICE`
        4  INTERPOLATION_METHODS         a list of the interpolator types which are trained 4  CONTROL_GRIDS                 a list of lists of control grids for the `GRID_SLICES`; it need to have the same number of entries as the `GRID_SLICES`, to specify no control grid use an empty string
        R  RERUN_TYPE                    a defined rerun type